slawtul/Wicket_reusables/README.md

 #### License

-You can use this package freely in any project: free or commercial
+You can use this software freely in any project: free or commercial